OpenCms is true Open Source software from the day is was released in March 2000.

 The FSF provides sort of a comparison of the LGPL versus the GPL.
 Please note that the title of the article may be misleading: We believe the LGPL is the better choice as core license for OpenCms.

-Update your existing OpenCms installation to version 8.5.1 with the easy to use upgrade wizard.
+Upgrade your existing OpenCms installation to the current stable version 10.0.1 with this easy to use wizard.